Parco Sempione: Flora and facilities

 The flora of Sempione Park is very rich and varied and the voluntary ecological guards have organized two botanical paths with the recognition of fifty species for school groups, who are also given a small illustrated guide for free.

 On the belvedere, in front of the statue of Napoleon III, there is an old monumental elm and a large horse chestnut grows near the "Little Mermaids Bridge".
 Among the other noteworthy trees a curious American plane tree on the bank of the lake's extension, two large Caucasian walnuts that reflect in the water mirror and weeping beeches near the Triennale garden.
 Several varieties of cedar: the Atlas, the Himalayan, and the Californian, then beautiful groups of red oaks, yews, bald cypresses, and lindens.
 Many varieties of maples: silver, box elder, field, mountain, and Norway.
 Still among the tall trees, we recall pines, beeches, poplars, horse chestnuts, holm oaks, and magnolias and, finally, the black alder, the black walnut, the ginkgo, and the sweetgum.

 The redevelopment and restoration of the park between 1999 and 2003 enriched the presence of shrubby vegetation and its decorative functions; among other things, some species with winter or early flowering were also inserted such as Sarcococca confusa, witch hazel, loropetalum, winter sweet, and some varieties of mahonia and camellia.
 Among the spring and summer species, we recall the wide range of cornelian cherries, viburnums, hydrangeas, camellias, rhododendrons, azaleas, and old roses.

 In the park enclosure there are eight equipped fitness trails, a basketball court (accompanied, until 1998, by a volleyball court) in addition to a single large play area for children.
 Four fenced spaces reserved for dogs.

+Monuments and sculptures

+The park has accumulated a set of public art-works.
+Most were retained after their display in a recent Triennale exhibition: